Analysis of Minimizers of the Lawrence-Doniach Energy for Superconductors in Applied Fields: Introduction

 Here $\lambda$ is the same constant as in the Lawrence-Doniach energy.
-The connection between the Lawrence-Doniach energy $\mathcal{G}_{LD}^{\epsilon, s}$ and the anisotropic Ginzburg-Landau energy $\mathcal{G}_{AGL}^{\epsilon}$ when $\epsilon$ is fixed and $s$ tends to zero was studied in \cite{BK}, \cite{Chapman}, and \cite{Thesis}.
-In particular, it was shown in \cite{Chapman} that under this assumption, a subsequence of minimizers of the Lawrence-Doniach energy form a minimizing sequence of the anisotropic Ginzburg-Landau energy.
-Gamma convergence of the Lawrence-Doniach energy in this case to the anisotropic Ginzburg-Landau energy was proved in \cite{Thesis}.
+If $\lambda=1$, the anisotropic Ginzburg-Landau energy becomes the standard three-dimensional Ginzburg-Landau energy.
+For convenience in comparing $\mathcal{G}_{AGL}^{\epsilon,\lambda}$ and the Lawrence-Doniach energy for any given $\lambda > 0$, set $\mathcal{G}_{LD}^{\epsilon,s,\lambda} =\mathcal{G}_{LD}^{\epsilon,s}$.
+A connection between the Lawrence-Doniach energy $\mathcal{G}_{LD}^{\epsilon, s,\lambda}$ and the anisotropic Ginzburg-Landau energy $\mathcal{G}_{AGL}^{\epsilon,\lambda}$ when $\epsilon$, $\lambda$, and $h_{ex}$ are fixed and $s$ tends to zero was studied in \cite{BK} and \cite{Chapman}.
+In particular, it was shown in \cite{Chapman} that under this assumption, a subsequence of minimizers of the Lawrence-Doniach energy (after extending the order parameter by linear interpolation between the layers in $D$) forms a minimizing sequence of the anisotropic Ginzburg-Landau energy.
+(See Theorem 5.1 in \cite{Chapman}.)